Extended formulations, non-negative factorizations and randomized communication protocols: Examples

-To conclude this section, we give two illustrative examples.
-The first one is a reinterpretation of a well-known $O(n^3)$ size extended formulation for the spanning tree polytopes due to Martin \cite{Martin91}.
-The second one concerns the perfect matching polytopes and is implicit in Kaibel, Pashkovich and Theis \cite{KaibelPashkovichTheis10}.
+In this section, we give three illustrative examples of protocols defining nonnegative factorizations of various slack matrices, and thus (via Corollary~\ref{cor:protocol_extform}) extensions of the corresponding polytopes.
+The first one gives a $O(n^3)$-size extension of the stable set polytope of a claw-free perfect graph.
+The second one is a reinterpretation of a well-known $O(n^3)$-size extended formulation for the spanning tree polytopes due to Martin~\cite{Martin91}.
+Our interpretation allows for a more general result.
+In particular we prove new upper bounds for the spanning tree polytopes for minor-free graphs.
+The third one concerns the perfect matching polytopes and is implicit in Kaibel, Pashkovich and Theis~\cite{KaibelPashkovichTheis10}.